Why Seasonal Recipe Marketing Requires Year-Round Commitment

 Seasonal recipe content relies on temporary interest but this interest is also predictable.
 This is true not just of seasonal produce but of seasonal events too.
 Take a look at the Google search interest in 'turkey recipes' in the US over the past five years.
 As expected, a large November spike is followed by a smaller spike in the run-up to Christmas.

-Change the country to Ireland, where Thanksgiving is not widely celebrated, and the November spike disappears.
+Change the country to Ireland, where Thanksgiving is not widely celebrated but turkey dominates Christmas dinner, and the November spike disappears.

 The holiday season is about as predictable as it gets in the food world, broadly untouched by trends.
 Similarly, Memorial Day sees grilling recipes trending in the US and pumpkin spice takes centre stage in the run-up to Halloween.
 None of this is a surprise.
 It simply reinforces the predictable nature of thinking seasonally.